jamesericdavidson/jamesdavidson.xyz/content/projects.md

 * A star must be "turned on" when a correct answer is given

-    A new game begin with all five stars "turned off".
+    A new game begins with all five stars "turned off".
 The game is won when they are all "turned on".

     Each button fires an `onClick()` event to the `CheckAnswer()` function, which passes the `id` variable.